9 Best Bench Vises for Your Workshop or Garage

 #1 – Yost 455 5-1/2″ Combination Pipe and Bench Vise

-Made from a combination of cast iron and steel, this popular vise has a large anvil work surface and 360 degree swivel base, making it the perfect tool for a wide range of clamping jobs.
+Made from a combination of 30,000 PSI cast iron with a steel U-channel bar, this popular vise has a large anvil work surface and 360 degree swivel base, making it the perfect tool for a wide range of clamping jobs.
 Diamond serrated machinist jaws and cast in place pipe jaws keep superior grip, while the steel U channel bar provides increased durability.

 Also available in 4.5″, 6″, 6.5″, and 8″ variations, this particular configuration has a 5.5″ jaw width, 5″ jaw opening, and 3.25″ throat depth.
 At 29 lbs., it’s more solid than some cheaper models but easier to mount than larger heavy duty models.
 The addition of swivel locks has made this vise much easier to use and holds it securely in place.